 Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Courbu Blanc.
 Noah.
 Riesling or Sémillon be confused.
 She was crossing partner of the two new breeds Nouvelle and Therona Riesling as well as a parent of probably natural crosses Cabernet Goudable and Claverie Coulard, The descent (parenthood) is unknown.

-After South Africa Crouchen came under the name Groenblaarsteen (Grünblatt Steen) already in 1656 and was here referred to as Cape Riesling, Paarl Riesling and South African Riesling.
+To South Africa Crouchen came under the name Groenblaarsteen (Grünblatt Steen) already in 1656 and was here referred to as Cape Riesling, Paarl Riesling and South African Riesling.
 The real Riesling followed shortly thereafter in 1664.
-It was not until the 1950s that Christiaan Johannes Orffer (1926-2008) found that various varieties were cultivated under the name Riesling in South Africa.
-Since the vintage 2009, Crouchen may now no longer be used in Germany as Riesling.
+It was not until the 1950s that Christiaan Johannes Orffer (1926-2008) found that different varieties were cultivated under the name Riesling in South Africa.
+Since the vintage 2009, the name Riesling can no longer be used for domestic Croats.
 The variety is mainly in the two areas Breedekloof and Paarl grown.
 The South African stocks are 629 hectares.
 In 2010, a total of 725 hectares of vineyards were reported (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Pl @ ntGrape, INRA / IFV / Montpellier SupAgro 2009-2011